Ram temple will deeply connect Indian society to its roots: Vaidya

 Referring to Dr Rajendra Prasad's speech on restoration of Somnath temple, Vaidya said the country's first president had stated that the construction of Somnath temple would be deemed complete only when as a nation India acquires those high level of cultural values in social and national life and the economic prosperity which it once had.
 "Same thing applies here with Ram Mandir.
 Besides being a holy shrine, it will become epitome of cultural values and economic prosperity," Vaidya told PTI.

-Prime Minister Modi will do the bhoomi pujan on August 5 in Ayodhya..
+Bhagwat will share the dais with Modi, who will do the bhoomi pujan on August 5 in Ayodhya.
+The ceremony will be broadcast live by Doordarshan.

+Last November, the Supreme Court paved the way for the construction of the temple.

 ALSO READ